3 Reasons Not to Report a Ransomware Attack to the FBI

 Las Vegas is the number-one worst city in America for ransomware attacks, according to a report by Malwarebytes.
 The FBI urges victims of ransomware attacks to report all infections, large or small.
 But if your business has been targeted, you might not be legally required to make a report.
-In fact, Las Vegas managed IT services describe three good reasons you might not want to file a report with the FBI.
+In fact, Las Vegas-managed IT services describe three good reasons you might not want to file a report with the FBI.

 1. You have no control over whether the FBI shares information about your ransomware attack.

 If you report a ransomware attack to federal law enforcement, they will ask for specific information about your company and how the infection occurred.
 They will also ask about the amount of ransom demanded, and whether or not your company paid it.
-Among other questions, they will ask for details about the overall losses and impact to your business.
+Among other questions, they will ask for details about the overall losses and impact on your business.

 Some business owners are understandably reluctant to provide such revealing details about a damaging attack.
 Keep in mind that if you provide any information to the FBI, you will relinquish control over whether that information is made public.